threehappypenguins/puppeteersigninheadless/README.md

 You may need to wait for several seconds, depending on the processing speed of your server.
 A Chromium browser should pop up.
 You can the sign into whatever service(s) you need, and then close.

 Create a new script for whatever your purposes are, but make sure to include cookies in the script.
-See the section `// Set the cookies as extra HTTP headers` in example.js.
+See the section `// Set the cookies as extra HTTP headers` in `example.js`.
+I have also included a screenshot function where screenshot.png will appear after running `example.js` to show whether the signin worked.